"Doctor," Wyn said as she watched him step back from the console

 key and sonic screwdriver were sitting on top of the pile.

-and sweat had been washed from his body he dried himself on soft towels
+been washed from his body he dried himself on soft towels that felt like

-that felt like clouds and then dressed himself, savouring the luxury of
+clouds and then dressed himself, savouring the luxury of underwear, socks,

-underwear, socks, the comfort of a cotton shirt and trousers.
-Out of sheer
+the comfort of a cotton shirt and trousers.
+Out of sheer habit he put

-sonic screwdriver in the pocket and fastening the scabbard of the family
+in the pocket and fastening the scabbard of the family sword around his

-sword around his waist.
-It spoiled the geek-chic mature student look but
+waist.
+It spoiled the geek-chic mature student look but he figured he

-he figured he might still need it.
-And if it was still raining outside
+might still need it.
+And if it was still raining outside he’d need

 He paused in the console room.
 He touched the console with one hand, the